dy5topian/dystopian-blog/src/content/posts/HTB-chall/pwn/you_know_0xDiablos/You_know_0xDiablos.md

 hhiii
 ```

-- we can notice that one we type helllllllllo we get it back , so this is were get is used probably.
+- we can notice that once we type hhiii we get it back , so this is were gets is used probably.

 4-dynamique analysis: